 There were a total of 179 unedited minutes of recording from Canada and 44 from the United States.
 A first-pass selection of low-noise IDS and ADS samples yielded 1281 utterances, for a total of 4479 s.
 From this first pass, 238 utterances were selected that were considered to be the best examples of IDS and ADS and met other basic stimulus selection criteria (e.g., did not contain laughter or the baby’s name).

 This library of 238 utterances was then normed on five variables: accent, affect, naturalness, noisiness, and IDS-ness.
 The goal of this norming was to gather intuitive judgments about each variable so as to identify utterances that were clearly anomalous in some respect and exclude them.
-In each case, a set of naïve, North American English-speaking adults recruited from Amazon Mechanical Turk listened to all 238 of the utterances and rated them on a 7-point likert scale.
-Raters were assigned randomly to one of the five variables, with the number of participants assigned to a particular rating task ranging between 8 and 18 due to variability in random assignment.
-Affect and IDS ratings were made using low-pass filtered recordings (a 120 dB filter with standard rolloff was applied twice using the “sox” software package).
+In each case, a set of naïve, North American English-speaking adults recruited from Amazon Mechanical Turk (MTurk) listened to all 238 of the utterances and rated them on a 7-point Likert scale.
+Raters were assigned randomly to one of the five variables, with the number of participants assigned to a particular rating task ranging between eight and 18 due to variability in random assignment.
+Affect and IDS ratings were made using low-pass filtered recordings (a 120-dB filter with standard rolloff was applied twice using the sox software package).
 These ratings were intended to give us a principled basis on which to exclude clips that were outliers on particular dimensions (such as having odd affect or background noise).
-In general, with the exception of IDS-ness, ratings were not highly variable across clips (the largest SD was for noise ratings, and was .85).
+In general, with the exception of IDS-ness, ratings were not highly variable across clips (the largest SD was .85, for noise ratings).

-Ratings from the tasks were then used to produce set of utterances such that accent was rated similar to “standard English” (ratings < 3, with 1 being completely standard), naturalness was rated high (> 4, with 7 being completely natural), noisiness was rated low (< 4, with 1 being noiseless), and IDS and ADS clips were consistently distinguished (> or < 4, depending on register, with 7 being clearly directed at a baby or child).
+Ratings from the tasks were then used to produce a set of utterances such that accent was rated similar to “standard English” (ratings < 3, with 1 being completely standard), naturalness was rated high (> 4, with 7 being completely natural), noisiness was rated low (< 4, with 1 being noiseless), and IDS and ADS clips were consistently distinguished (with IDS having ratings > 4 and ADS having ratings < 4, with 7 being clearly directed at a baby or child).
 This procedure resulted in 163 total utterances that met our inclusion criteria.

-Our next goal was to create 8 IDS and 8 ADS stimuli that were exactly 18 s in length, each containing utterances from the set we created.
+Our next goal was to create eight IDS and eight ADS stimuli that were exactly 18 s in length, each containing utterances from the set we created.
 To do so, we assembled utterances from our filtered set.
-All clips were RMS amplitude-normalized to 70 dB SPL before assembly, and then the final stimuli were amplitude-renormalized to 70 dB SPL.
+All clips were root mean square amplitude-normalized to 70 dB sound pressure level (SPL) before assembly, and then the final stimuli were amplitude-renormalized to 70 dB SPL.
 We assembled the final stimuli considering the following issues:

 Identity.
 Audio stimuli were constructed using clips from more than one mother.
 The number of different mothers included in a given stimulus was matched across IDS and ADS stimuli.
 In addition, multiple clips from the same mother were grouped together within a given stimulus in order to match the number of “mother transitions” across registers.

 Lexical items.
-Both familiar and unfamiliar objects were used during the recording session.
 We matched the presence of object labels in the clips across IDS and ADS contexts.
 We also ensured an even distribution of the order in which each particular word was presented across stimuli and registers (ADS vs IDS).